DexterInd/script_tools/README.md

 * `--env-local` - for installing the python package system-wide, but without any special write/read/execute permissions - in order to use this you'll need a virtual environment.

+On different distributions, Python 3 can only be used with `python3` command, in which case option `--use-python3-command-too` is required.

 The options that can be added for apt-get/deb packages are:

 * `update-aptget` - will run `sudo apt-get update`.